-They may also use percutaneous surgical tools, which are similar to laparoscopic instruments, but so thin that they only need a small puncture to enter your body.
+They may also use percutaneous surgical tools, which are similar to laparoscopic instruments, but are so thin that they only need a small puncture to enter your body.
+The incisions are so tiny that they’re barely visible, hence the term incisionless surgery.

 The team offers incisionless surgeries and minimally invasive surgical alternatives whenever possible.
 Some of the procedures include: